Skip to content

 Tier ladder (worst→best; each derived from existing machinery only):

-========== =========================================================== tier meaning ========== =========================================================== n/a no per-wave readiness applies (country-level-only feature, or the built table has no t axis) absent feature applies to the country but its source is not declared for this wave (featureWave.data_scheme ∪ derived) declared source present for the wave; readiness not assessed (coverage-only run) dropped source declared for the wave but the wave is missing / empty in the built table (the silent-drop bug class, e.g. Iraq #532) broken the country-level build raised, or the whole feature is empty builds wave slice is non-empty but SanityReport.ok is False sane wave slice is non-empty and SanityReport.ok is True blessed sane and listed in the git-tracked blessing file ========== ===========================================================
+===================== ==================================================== tier meaning ===================== ==================================================== n/a no per-wave readiness applies: a country-level-only feature, or a table with no t axis blocked we WANT it, we KNOW where it is, and we CANNOT get it — the acquisition channel is broken (Nepal: NSO site down; Albania 1996).
+A LIVE gap, not a settled one: visible, out of the work queue, and RE-PROBED on every refresh.
+See :func:load_blocked. not-asked adjudicated: the instrument genuinely never asked.
+Closed.
+Requires evidence (:func:load_verdicts). asked-not-distributed adjudicated: the instrument DID ask, but the shipped extract does not carry the variables.
+An acquisition problem, not a config one.
+Requires evidence. absent feature applies to the country but its source is not declared for this wave — and the gap is UN-ADJUDICATED (or adjudicated todo/unsure, which stay open).
+This is the live queue. declared source present for the wave; readiness not assessed (coverage-only run) dropped source declared for the wave but the wave is missing / empty in the built table (the silent-drop bug class) broken the country-level build raised, or the feature is empty builds wave slice is non-empty but SanityReport.ok is False sane wave slice is non-empty and SanityReport.ok is True — i.e. the automated checks passed.
+NOT a claim that any human has looked at a single number. blessed sane and a human read the numbers and believed them (git-tracked blessed.csv).
+Required for any cell feeding published analysis. ===================== ====================================================

 coverage